-By calculating the relative contribution from axial and lateral heat flux, we showed that the initial recharge in the system depends on the long-term energy balance between surface and deep geothermal flux (i.e. initial temperature gradient).
-As the production time increase, the heat is mined further away from the borehole as the heat generated from radiogenic elements and recharged from solar and geothermal flux does not compensate for the heat extracted.
+Through the calculation of the relative contribution from axial and lateral heat flux, we showed that the initial recharge in the system depends on the long-term energy balance between surface and deep geothermal flux (i.e. initial temperature gradient).
+As the production time increases, the heat is mined further away from the borehole because thermal recharge from radiogenic decay and solar and geothermal fluxes does not compensate for the heat extracted.
 Although steady radial flux can be reached after ~ 10 years of production (i.e. constant rate of temperature decline), axial flux tends to increase with depth, with a maximal amplitude at the borehole ends.
-This effect is amplified as they reach the upper boundary, where the lack of heat input prevents from providing a constant heat recharge to the BHE.
+This effect is amplified as they reach the upper boundary, where the lack of heat input prevents a constant heat recharge to the BHE.

-This study confirms that in geographical areas with low geothermal heat flux and low in-situ heat production, cyclical production and/or artificial heat recharge is required to ensure sustainable heat extraction and constrain the footprint area impacted by heat mining.
-Further work is required to determine the best production scenario required to constrain the footprint area of heat extraction.
-We will also assess the relative contribution from heat diffusion and convection through the porous medium, using 2D advection-diffusion models with groundwater flow.
+This study confirms that in geographical areas with low geothermal heat flux and low in-situ heat production, cyclical production and/or artificial heat recharge of BHEs is required to ensure sustainable heat extraction and limit the footprint area impacted by heat mining.
+Further work is required to determine the best production scenario required to limit the footprint area of heat extraction and assess the relative contribution from heat diffusion and convection through the porous medium, using 2D advection-diffusion models with groundwater flow.